Journal Entry: 28 February 2012

 What brings me back to reality is if someone speaks to me, which is only occasional, but it does jerk me back to earth.
 And I would rather not return to earth.
 I abhor the manmade noises of our modern world.
 The screeching sound of trains.
 The obnoxious sirens.
 The f’ing cell phones that tempt many of us to abandon respect and common courtesy when we are around others.
 All the loud construction trucks.
 Even if they are just driving along on the street, it’s too much for my brain and nerves.
 If I had magical powers, I’d zap them out each time I see them.

-So I’d rather stay in my world where I hear birds, water flowing, chimes and where I can gather fresh flowers in my hands and smell them.
+So I’d rather stay in my world where I hear birds, water flowing, chimes; and where I can gather fresh flowers in my hands and smell them.
 It’s so peaceful in my world.
 I can feel the breeze against my skin.
 No one is mean to each other.
 Everyone is nice and loving.
 I can’t describe where this place is because I don’t know where it is, but I know that when I’m in this place, I am floating.
 And I like it just that way.
 I am untouchable and unreachable here.
 It’s as if my soul has returned home and I feel very safe.
 Loved.
 Protected.
 Accepted.
 It feels familiar to me.
 I know that I am not dying and I’m not sure I wish to die.
 I just know that my soul travels somewhere very nice.

 Sometimes I talk (whimper) to my sister Trang.
 I feel closer to her when I’m in this place.
 Sometimes when I have a migraine, I will get her picture and hold it in my hand or lay it on my chest.
 I don’t know why or how I started doing this, but I just know that I do.
 When my soul is in this peaceful place, I always hope to find her.
 Or feel her energy.
 Her presence.
 I don’t think that’s ever happened.
 I don’t exactly see anyone in this place.
 All I can say is that I feel love and peace and protection here, and I really love that.
 It would be nice to see my sister at least just once in this place.
 I hope my sister is in this place because I want her to be surrounded and uplifted by love.
 If all of us were in this place, there would be so much love and peace oozing out of all of us.
 I wish this for everyone on earth.

-A few months ago, I researched online about out-of-body experiences because C was very fascinated by them.
-I’m realizing tonight as I’m writing my own experience – when I have a migraine – that there are striking similarities between these experiences.
+A few months ago, I researched online about out-of-body experiences because Chris was very fascinated by them.
+I’m realizing tonight as I’m writing about my own experience – when I have a migraine – that there are striking similarities between these experiences.
 The most striking similarity is the peaceful, loving place we go to.
 That experience is very real for me.
 A striking difference is that I do not look at my own body from a distance, like the ceiling or on the other side of the room.

 I just know that my soul floats somewhere very nice.
 And that it wants to stay there forever, just like what out-of-body experiences say.
 But for me, there is no one telling me to go back to earth.
 In fact, there’s no one in this place.
 There is only an abundant energy of love and a most beautiful peace.
 It uplifts me.
 I smile just thinking about it, remembering how simply gorgeous it feels.
 Come to think of it, I actually do smile when I’m in this state of the migraine process.
 I don’t know how to describe a migraine or what it feels like aside from my head feeling as if it’s about to erupt (yes, it really does feel that way!)

 I know that after the pain subsides, my soul floats away and I’m happy.
 Bonkers, isn’t it?
 When I hear my bird music, I smile and I feel like my body is physically melting.
-If J is with me, he plays his bird music on his I-pod and puts the ear plugs in for me, and instantly, my body melts and I smile.
+If Joseph is with me, he plays his bird music on his I-pod and puts the ear plugs in for me, and instantly, my body melts and I smile.
 I can’t help smiling.
 It’s such a natural reaction for me.
 And within seconds, I’m off floating somewhere.

 I’m so glad I’m journaling this experience.
 It’s fascinating to observe what happens to the mind, body and soul during a migraine episode.
 My intention was to record the details of my day leading up to the migraine so that I could try to figure out what caused it, but instead my journal went in another direction! hahaha!